Epitranscriptomics and the emerging roles of

 While “GENE” and “GENE” both spell the same, formatting of the latter word changes the emphasis we place on it.
 This is analogous to the study of epitranscriptomics, where the underlying RNA sequence can be the same but chemical RNA modifications (epitranscriptome) change how the cell regulates and expresses the RNA.
 This is why epitranscriptomics research has revealed new regulatory pathways that could not be determined from simply sequencing the transcriptome.
 To date, research has demonstrated that the epitranscriptome regulates almost all forms of known RNA processing pathways.
 Consequently, changes in the epitranscriptome or misregulation of epitranscriptomic factors contribute to the progression of a multitude of diseases.
 Therapeutics that target epitranscriptomic factors, which include “writers” and “erasers” that respectively add or remove the N6-methyladenosine (m6A) modification as well as “readers” that target m6A, are already scheduled for clinical trials in 2021.

 The goal of our laboratory is to discover new RNA modifications and epitranscriptomic factors as well as determine their mechanisms for regulating molecular and cellular processes and how these ultimately impact the progression of various diseases.
+We do this by answering the WHERE, the WHAT, & the WHY of RNA modifications.

 ONGOING PROJECTS:

-1) Develop technologies for high-resolution epitranscriptome sequencing
+1) Develop technologies for high-resolution epitranscriptome sequencing to map WHERE RNA modifications are

 The invention of single-base-resolution RNA modification (epitranscriptome) sequencing has revealed great insights into epitranscriptomic regulation of cellular processes.
 For instance, our lab developed m6A-crosslinking-exonuclease (m6ACE) sequencing for quantitative single-base-resolution mapping of transcriptome-wide RNA methylation profiles.
 Using m6ACE, we generated the first ever human atlas of RNA methylomes distinct to each and every RNA writer or eraser known thus far.
 Insights garnered from this atlas allowed us to challenge the notion that erasers mediate cycles of methylation reversal and furthermore, thereby redefining their functional roles as suppressors of aberrant RNA methylation (Koh et al. 2019).
 Therefore, this highlights the importance of resolution in epitranscriptome sequencing.